jackhman/sergio-martin-rubio-site/_tutorials/git.md

 2. `git add <file or directory name>`: adds files to the staging area.
 To commit changes, firstly files need to be added to staging.
 3. `git commit -m "message"`: moves tracked files from staging to your local repository.
 4. `git status`: non tracked and modified files will be displayed.
+5. `git push`: it will push your local repository to the configured remote repository (Github, Gitlab, Bitbucket...).
+6. `git config --global user.name/use.email`: configure the name and email to be used with your commits.
+7. `git clone`:

 ## .gitignore